louismlym/Leaf-Disease-Classification/README.md

 ## Discussion

+We can see that applying image augmentations and adding more batch normalization layers and a dropout layer significantly increase the model's performance.
+We believe that image augmentations will prepare the model for a more diverse data and that batch normalization layers will increase the capacity of how much model can learn, while adding a dropout layer ensures that the model is not being too overfitted to the training dataset.

+Based on the results we included above, we would like to propose an idea of possible improvements to why the model falsely predicts `Corn_(maize)___Cercospora_leaf_spot Gray_leaf_spot` to be `Corn_(maize)___Northern_Leaf_Blight` (but not many on aother way around).
+We could see from the prediction images above that the leaves of these two classes look very similar.
+Also, we notice that `Corn_(maize)___Cercospora_leaf_spot Gray_leaf_spot` has the least number of images in the training dataset (only 1,642 images) while there are 1,908 images of `Corn_(maize)___Northern_Leaf_Blight`.
+By learning about `Corn_(maize)___Northern_Leaf_Blight` more, we have made the model become biased towards it.
+If we could add more images of `Corn_(maize)___Cercospora_leaf_spot Gray_leaf_spot` into the training dataset, we are hopeful that the model will recognize them better and decrease the number of times it falsely predict.
 <!-- You can talk about your results and the stuff you've learned here if you want.
 Or discuss other things.
 Really whatever you want, it's your project. -->

+## Author
+This project is created by Louis Maliyam for the final project of the University of Washington CSE599 G1 (Autumn 2020).